ScilifelabDataCentre/RDM-guidelines/README.md

 You can find full documentation on the [GitHub help website](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), however in short:

 - Visit the main repository: [https://github.com/ScilifelabDataCentre/RDM-guidelines](https://github.com/ScilifelabDataCentre/RDM-guidelines)
-- Click the button that reads _"New Pull Request"_
+- Click the button that reads _"New Pull Request"_.
-- Click the text link near the top that says _"compare across forks"_
+- Click the text link near the top that says _"compare across forks"_.
 - In the right-hand _"head repository"_ drop down, select your username / fork.
-- If you're happy with the list of commits shown, and the diff in the _"Files Changed"_ tab, fill in a title and description and click _"Create pull request"_
+- If you're happy with the list of commits shown, and the diff in the _"Files Changed"_ tab, fill in a title and description and click _"Create pull request"_.

 Once created, a member of the website team will review your changes.
 Once approved, they will be merged and deployed.